 It has an entry fee of 20 rupees for Indian citizens and 100 rupees for foreigners.
 Moreover, entry requires the show certain important documents for the eligibility to enter the place.

-7. Outdoor activities.
 Are you having itchy feet?
-Launch into the adventure of Bharatpur with thrilling challenges like Zip lining, Burma bridge, Pipe walk, Loop walk, Horizontal ladder, Rifle shooting, Archery, Rappelling and much more.
-The Keoladeo Bird Sanctuary is 200 metres from Rope Castle Adventure.
+Launch into the adventure of Bharatpur with thrilling challenges like Zip lining, Burma bridge, Pipe walk, Loop walk, Horizontal ladder, Rifle shooting, Archery, Rappelling, and much more.
+The Keoladeo Bird Sanctuary is 200 meters from Rope Castle Adventure.
 The open timings are from 9 am to 7 pm.
 Tariffs are 900 rupees per person including veg-lunch, snacks.

-Bharatpur is surrounded on the outskirts of Mathura and Agra via Delhi.
+Bharatpur is surrounded by the outskirts of Mathura and Agra via Delhi.
 It takes about 1 hour to reach Bharatpur from Agra and Mathura.
-Bharatpur is well connected with Bhopal, Amritsar and Ahmedabad with about 540 km, 590 km and 650 km respectively.
+Bharatpur is well connected with Bhopal, Amritsar, and Ahmedabad with about 540 km, 590 km, and 650 km respectively.

 You could also book a private cab from Kheria airport to Keoladeo Bird Sanctuary.
 It will take around 1 hour to reach Keoladeo National Park from there.

-By Train.
-The nearest station for Keoladeo bird sanctuary is Bharatpur Railway Station.
+The nearest station for the Keoladeo bird sanctuary is Bharatpur Railway Station.